writefreely/writefreely-swift/docs/WFClient.md

   - token: - token: The access token for the user updating the post.
   - postId: - postId: The ID of the post to be updated.
-  - updatedPost: - updatedPost: The `Post` object with which to update the existing post.
+  - updatedPost: - updatedPost: The `WFPost` object with which to update the existing post.
   - modifyToken: - modifyToken: The post's modify token; required if the post doesn't belong to the requesting user.
-  - completion: - completion: A handler for the `Post` object returned on success, or `Error` on failure.
+  - completion: - completion: A handler for the `WFPost` object returned on success, or `Error` on failure.

 ### `deletePost(token:postId:with:completion:)`